 High-level General Motors engineering executive — DOJ ignition switch investigation

-Former staffer for Governor Chris Christie — George Washington Bridge closure investigation, and a different former staffer and a former executive of the Port Authority of New York and New Jersey in a federal criminal trial
+Former staffer for Governor Chris Christie — witness in the George Washington Bridge closure investigation, and related federal criminal trial

 Publications and Speeches